theaddies/etl_project/README.md

 2. counties for each university
 3. census data for population of counties above
 4. COVID-19 data for each of the counties above
+5. Cases at each university from NYT article

 Sources:
 -  https://www.niche.com/blog/the-100-largest-colleges-in-america/